turingschool/alumni-site/volunteer.md

 We welcome alumni to give back to the Turing community as mentors for current students!
 Our mentorship program is integrated into our student community Houses.
 Depending on when you graduated, you may not be familiar yet with Houses - please read here for more information!

-Each House has a group of mentors assigned to it to support students through regular office hours and 1:1s available to anyone in the House as well as by answering questions in the House channel.
+Each House has a group of assigned mentors to support students through regular office hours and 1:1s (available to anyone in the House) as well as by answering questions in the House channel.
 Here are the specific expectations for mentors:
 * Each mentor commits to mentoring for 2 consecutive 6-week innings
 * Each mentor hosts 2 office hours per inning in coordination with fellow House mentors (2 total hours during each 6-week period)
 * Each mentor provides time for at least 6 1:1 mentoring sessions using a calendar sign-up posted for students to use (6 total hours during each 6-week period)